microsoft/FluidFramework/docs/content/docs/glossary.md

 ## Container

 The container is your application's entry point to the Fluid Framework.
-It runs your container code and is the object through which you'll retrieve your Fluid objects.
+It runs your container code and is the object through which you'll retrieve your shared objects.

 ## Container code

-You'll write container code to define which Fluid objects your scenario uses and how you'll access them.
+You'll write container code to define which shared objects your scenario uses and how you'll access them.

-## DataObject
+## Data Object

-DataObjects are higher-level Fluid objects, compared to distributed data structures, which are low-level Fluid objects.
+Data Objects are higher-level shared objects, compared to distributed data structures, which are low-level shared objects.
 DataObjects are used to organize distributed data structures into semantically meaningful groupings for your scenario, as well as providing an API surface to your data.